tinochan/Springboot-React-CRUD/README.md

 # Springboot-React-CRUD
-Sample Springboot with Reach CRUD app
-This app is based on the followin tutorial https://developer.okta.com/blog/2018/07/19/simple-crud-react-and-spring-boot
+This app is based on the following tutorial https://developer.okta.com/blog/2018/07/19/simple-crud-react-and-spring-boot